laberning/openrowingmonitor/docs/Engine_Validation.md

 | 26 | 340 | 211 | 213 | 216 | 202 | 208 | 217 | 2.4 |
 | 27 | 348 | 220 | 223 | 226 | 181 | 215 | 223 | 3.4 |

 OpenRowingMonitor produces roughly similar results as Concept2's PM5 displayed on ErgData.
 On average, these dragfactors match.
 However, looking more closely at the data, we also observe that OpenRowingMonitor's dragfactor is typically much more volatile than PM5's reported dragfactor.
-In tests 22 and 23, we observe that the dragfactor on the PM5 fluctuated significantly, quite often alternating between the extreme values noted.
-This could indicate a lack of steady rowing at this drag factor, but it could also signal issues at the algorithmic level becoming more visible as the numbers become bigger.
+In tests with a dragfactor above 175, we observe that the dragfactor on the PM5 fluctuated significantly, quite often alternating between the extreme values noted.
+This could indicate a lack of steady rowing at this drag factor interfering with the calculation/stroke detection, but it could also signal issues at the algorithmic level becoming more visible as the numbers become bigger.

 As [[1]](#1) describes, one wouldn't expect much change to the dragfactor once the rower is in a fixed position and has its damper setting set.
 Therefore, we consider this higher volatility of the dragfactor a bad property of OpenRowingMonitor, and Concept2 shows that it clearly is possible to achieve better results.
 As the dragfactor influences the speed and distance calculations significantly, there is a strong need to improve this.